Privacy Policy

 and includes an order, direction or other instrument that is of an interim or interlocutory nature.

-CR Code refer to the Privacy (Credit Reporting) Code 2014 (Version 2).
+CR Code refer to the the Privacy (Credit Reporting) Code 2025 (Cth).
 This is written code of practice about credit reporting.
 The CR code supplements the credit reporting provisions contained in Part IIIA of the Privacy Act 1988.
 A breach of the CR code is a breach of the Privacy Act 1988.
 The CR code is registered on the OAIC Privacy Register.

 Credit Eligibility Information means Credit Reporting Information that was disclosed to the Credit Provider by a Credit Reporting Body or CP Derived Information.
 Credit eligibility information is generally held by a Credit Provider and may be disclosed to Affected Information Recipients and other entities in specific circumstances.